davidrequena/edgeR/README.md

-## Guide for Differential Expression Analysis of RNAseq data using edgeR
+## Guide for the Differential Expression Analysis of RNAseq data using edgeR

 Made by David Requena (drequena@rockefeller.edu).